Razor Blade Smile

-Razor Blade Smile is a 1998 British vampire film written and directed by Jake West.
-It stars Eileen Daly, Christopher Adamson, Heidi James and David Warbeck in his final role.
+Razor Blade Smile is a 1998 British horror vampire film, written and directed by Jake West.
+It stars Eileen Daly, Christopher Adamson, David Warbeck in his final role and Heidi James.
+The film has since become notable for being the lowest budget film to have a cinematic release in the United Kingdom.

 Plot

-150 years ago, Lilith Silver is mortally wounded as she attempts to avenge the dueling death of her lover by Sir Sethane Blake.
-Enamored by her spirit, Sir Sethane reveals himself to be a vampire and grants Lilith the gift (and curse) of eternal life as a vampire.
-Today, Lilith moves through the city as a contract killer hired to eliminate all members of the mysterious and evil Masonic "Illuminati" sect, the leader of which, not coincidentally, is Sir Sethane.
-Clad in black latex and armed with a coffin full of weaponry, the vampiric hitwoman hunts down her targets while the police close in on her trail, desperate to end the carnage.
+150 years ago, in the year 1850, Lilith Silver is mortally wounded as she attempts to avenge the dueling death of her lover by Sir Sethane Blake.
+Enamored by her spirit, Sir Sethane reveals himself to be a vampire to Silver and grants her the gift (and curse) of eternal life as a vampire.
+Today, Lilith moves through the city as a contract killer hired to elimiate all members of the mysterious and evil Masonic "Illuminati" sect, the leader of which is Sir Sethane.
+Clad in black latex and armed with a coffin full of weaponary, the vampiric hitwoman hunts down her targets while the police close in on her trail, desperate to end the carnage.